 Contact us for a free, no obligation review of your accident and discussion of your legal options.

-What should I do if I’m injured in a pedestrian accident?
+What should I do if I’m injured in a pedestrian accident in Oklahoma?

 If you are struck by a vehicle and injured in a pedestrian accident, you should report the accident to police and request medical attention.
 Even if you believe that you only sustained cuts and bruises from the collision, you should seek a thorough medical evaluation.
 Some potentially serious injuries including brain injuries may not be apparent immediately afterward.
 They may take a day or two to be apparent.